 Figure 36: Custom Scenario Editor In order to make your most-used policy variables and custom scenarios even more accessible, you can make use of the Favorites section.
 Right-clicking any tile will save it to your Favorites (indicated with a star), where they can then be dragged into any customized order.
 Policy Variable Selector Clicking on a tile that represents some number of policy variables will open up the Policy Variable Selector window.
 This window is split into three tabs (Variables, Details, and Edit Values) that each represent a step in the process of defining exactly how your policy variables will enter into the model.
 At any time, you can name your policy variables using the editor at the top of the window.
 You can also click the Scenario Info button to see a description of the scenario you have open.
 The first tab on the Policy Variable Selector contains the variable list.
 This screen is where an individual policy variable is selected for editing.
 The contents of the variable list are determined by what group of variables was previously chosen.
 Only one variable can be selected for editing at a time, but once you finish creating a variable, you can always go back to the variable list tab to start working with another.
 In cases where you accessed the Policy Variable Selector using a tile that represents just a single variable, this section will be skipped since there is no selection to be made.
 If the number of available variables is large, it may be helpful to use the search field for filtering the list down by variable name or description.
+The bottom left buttons also allow for toggling the list of policy variables between the current scenario, the full list in alphabetical order, and the full list grouped by concept.
 Clicking a variable in the list will display information about it and its options.
 In some cases, a diagram may be available that depicts how the selected policy variable interacts with other variables and how it fits into the REMI model.
 Once you have decided what variable to choose, clicking the Select arrow button on the window's header panel will move the variable to the Details tab to begin editing.